Group Visit Information

 - Free bus/van parking on campus is available.
 Individuals arriving in separate cars will receive parking permits.

 - Brown bag lunches are permitted in the summer.
-Brown bagging is permitted in the museum lobby only, not on campus lawns.
+Brown bagging is permitted in the lobby only, not on campus lawns.

 - Group dining arrangements can be made at the campus dining hall.